yuku/textcomplete/README.md

 If `placementStr` includes 'top', it positions the drop-down to above the caret.
 If `placementStr` includes 'absleft' and 'absright', it positions the drop-down absolutely to the very left and right respectively.
 You can mix them.

 You can override the z-index property of dropdown element using `zIndex` option.

+Textcomplete debounces `debounceNumber` milliseconds, so `searchFunc` is not called until user stops typing.

 ```js
 var placementStr = 'top|absleft';